 Two trips for the price of one?
 It's not a scam!
-It's a layover and it's how we see the world.
+It's a layover and mastering layover logistics is how we see the world.

 Layovers allow us to explore new cities without spending any extra money to get there.
 In fact, sometimes we even save money!
 Most travelers avoid long layovers and indirect routes like the plague and thus these undesirable flights are often less expensive.
 Seeing more and playing less?
 We'll chose that option every time!